 Weight: 0.54 lbs (245g)

-Before you get all excited about the prospect of owning one of the cheapest wide angle angle lenses for Micro Four Thirds camera, hold your horses – this one’s manual focus.
+Before you get all excited about the prospect of owning one of the cheapest Micro Four Thirds wide angle lens, hold your horses – this one’s manual focus.

 Spit your tea out on your keyboard?
 No?
 Good, because it’s really not all that bad…